And one completely (but the most important) unscientific reason. Get to that in a second.

 We need training.

 Mind Training Vs Mind Entertaining.

-The thing about training is that it's usually hard and uncomfortable.
+The thing about training is that it can be challenging and uncomfortable.
 Something most of us want to avoid.
 Would you agree that if we are looking for a specific result then it makes sense to choose the best method to achieve that result?

 The purpose of yoga is to calm the mind so you can think/hear God/Muse/Source - choose what word you want.

 Somewhere along the way as yoga became popular in the West it went from mind training to mind entertaining and ego strengthening.
 What you see now is led classes with a teacher talking, music playing & people comparing what they can do physically.